Smeltie/Hyperion/README.md

 Thank you: Pjesek, Dinnerbone, Don, Sythe, CalliePepper, Lemming and SuchMeme.

 ## Contact
 This version of Hyperion was specifically modified by me for my own set of hardware.
-If you hardware in any way differs, please refer to the [original branch](https://github.com/Smeltie/Hyperion).
+If your hardware in any way differs, please refer to the [original branch](https://github.com/Smeltie/Hyperion).

 If Smeltie see's this and would like to merge this modified version into the main branch, I give full permission to do so.

 ## License